The Best-Preserved Pair of Skis from Prehistory

 The moment the ski was turned.
 Photo: Andreas Christoffer Nilsson, secretsoftheice.com.

 The team packed the ski carefully.
-Focus now was to get back down safely from the mountain before dark.
+The focus now was to get back down safely from the mountain before dark.
 It was a long return hike.
-The crew members were both tired and hyped when they reached the parked cars in the dusk.
+The crew members were both tired and hyped when they reached the parked cars at dusk.
 Job well done!

 The new Digervarden ski.
 Photo: Espen Finstad, secretsoftheice.com.

 The new ski is of the same type as the first ski found here.
 It is broad, with a raised foothold and with the binding still preserved, just like the one found in 2014.
-The new ski is 187 cm long and 17 cm wide.
-This is 17 cm longer and 2 cm wider than the first ski found here.
-The preservation of the new ski is much better, probably because it was 4-5 m further into the ice.
+The new ski is 187 centimetres long and 17 centimetres wide.
+This is 17 centimetres longer and 2 centimetres wider than the first ski found here.
+The preservation of the new ski is much better, probably because it was 4-5 metres further into the ice.
 That may account for some of the differences in dimensions between the two skis.

 Close-up of the repaired foothold of the 1300-year-old ski.
 Photo: Espen Finstad, secretsoftheice.com.